Words, Terms & Phrases

 In Egyptian Arabic, "Big" (the adjective, in the singular form) is written using the Latin script as: (m) Kber (f) Kbera Using the Arabic script, it is written as: كبير (m) كبيرة (f) In Egyptian Arabic, "Big" (in the plural form) is written using the Latin script as: Kbera Using the Arabic script, it is written...

-In Tunisian Arabic, "School" (the noun) is written using the Latin script as: (m) Madersa Using the Arabic script, it is written as: مدرسة (f) In Tunisian Arabic, "Schools" (the noun) is written using the Latin script as: Maderes Using the Arabic script, it is written as: مدارس Listen to these two words pronounced (audio) ...
+In Tunisian Arabic, "School" (the noun, in the context of an elementary school) is written using the Latin script as: (m) Madersa Using the Arabic script, it is written as: مدرسة (f) In Tunisian Arabic, "Schools" (the noun) is written using the Latin script as: Maderes Using the Arabic script, it is written as: مدارس (Editor's...

 In Tunisian Arabic, "Loaf of bread" (the noun) is written using the Latin script as: (m) Tarf 5obz Using the Arabic script, it is written as: طرف خبز (m) In Tunisian Arabic, "Loaves of bread" (the noun) is written using the Latin script as: Trouf 5obz Using the Arabic script, it is written as: طروف خبز...